lrmartins/lrmartins/content/authors/Leandro A. de Melo/index.md

 ---
 # Display name
-title: leandro A. de Melo
+title: Leandro A. de Melo
 user_groups: ["Undergraduate Students"]

 # Is this the primary user of the site?